charmed

 双语例句

-人们被他的口才迷住了。 - I was charmed with the elegance of that girl.
+人们被他的口才迷住了。 - I felt charmed with the music of birds.